ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 The idea behind choosing something "simple" like this was to focus my attention on the "tooling setup" and "basic UI building" functionality of each platform rather than the application logic.

-In order to increase the difficulty and place some more attention on "platform integration" functionality, I eventually added the following additional requirements:
+In order to increase the difficulty and place some more attention on "platform integration" functionality, I eventually added the following additional requirements to the GUI applications (i.e. not the command-line ones):

 * persistent settings (the number of sides on the dice is saved and reloaded)
 * localization support into at least one non-English language